Who gets the house in a divorce?

 What is matrimonial property?

-Matrimonial property usually includes the family home and other assets that have been acquired or brought into the marriage by a spouse, such as holiday homes, investment properties, savings, investments, cars, boats, art collection etc.
+Matrimonial property usually includes the family home and other assets acquired or brought into the marriage by a spouse, such as holiday homes, investment properties, savings, investments, cars, boats, art collection etc.

 It can also include your pension that has been accumulated during the course of the marriage.

-An argument can arise as to what is defined as matrimonial property and some property may be excluded from the ‘marital pot” such as pre-marital property or an inheritance.
+An argument can arise regarding what is defined as matrimonial property and some property may be excluded from the ‘marital pot” such as pre-marital property or an inheritance.

 Do I lose my rights if I move out of the family home?

-No. If you decide that you can no longer live in the former family home, then you can rest assured that moving out will not take away your rights over the property.
+No. If you decide you can no longer live in the former family home, you can rest assured that moving out will not take away your rights over the property.

-If you do leave the home, we recommend that you take your personal possessions and financial records with you.
+If you leave the home, we recommend taking your personal possessions and financial records with you.
 Despite still having a legal interest in the home, we recommend you do not return unannounced.
-It is best that you make arrangements with your spouse if you have to return for any reason.
+It is best to make arrangements with your spouse if you must return for any reason.

-If you have suffered domestic abuse, you may need to move out to escape.
+You may need to move out to escape if you have suffered domestic abuse.
 In these circumstances, you should seek urgent legal advice as it may be possible to obtain a court order removing your spouse from the home instead of you having to leave.

 What if the property is not owned in joint names?